bwplotka/killertutorials/client_golang/step1.md

 In killercoda this will not open UI, but instead print network address of Jaeger and Prometheus (in order):

 To access those, click link fom `Opening <Address> in browser` or put port manually into port field in [ACCESS PORTS]({{TRAFFIC_SELECTOR}})

+NOTE: Might take a few seconds for thins to get exposed, so initially page might be resulting with "This site can’t be reached".

 4. Modify and run main.go